TheDigitalCatOnline/blog_source/pelican/content/multiple-inheritance-and-mixin-classes-in-python.markdown

 q1 = Square(300, 400, 50)
 ```

-We usually accept that an enhanced version of a class accepts different parameters when it is initialized, as we do not expect it to be polymorphic on `__init__`.
+We usually accept that an enhanced version of a class accepts different parameters when it is initialised, as we do not expect it to be polymorphic on `__init__`.
 Problems arise when we try to leverage polymorphism on other methods, for example resizing all `GraphicalEntity` objects in a list

 ``` python
 for shape in [r1, r2, q1]: